ohsofoxy273/ruby_view_server/readme.md

 ## 6) Talking to your Server

 You've been sending your server data and you didn't even know it.
-Whey you visit http://localhost:8000/index in the browser the server gets the url that you typed in and sees that you're looking for the `/index` path.
+When you visit http://localhost:8000/index in the browser the server gets the url that you typed in and sees that you're looking for the `/index` path.
 What if we wanted our server to do something more interesting, send it more data, like a facebook status update...how do we do that?

 ### Methods of sending data to servers